- Search The Registry

 Tommie C. Smith was born in Clarksville, Texas, the seventh of twelve children born to Richard and Dora Smith.
-He suffered from pneumonia as a child, but still grew to be an athlete.
+He suffered from pneumonia as a child but still became an athlete.
 At Lemoore High School in Lemoore, California, Smith set most of the school's track records, many of which remain.
 He won the 440-yard dash in the 1963 CIF California State Meet.
 He was voted Lemoore's "Most Valuable Athlete" in basketball, football, and track and field and was also voted vice president of his senior class.
 He earned a scholarship to San José State University.

 In 1966 while at San Jose State, Smith set a world best of 19.5 seconds in the 200 m straight, which he ran on a cinder track.
 On June 11, 1966, Smith set the record for 200 meters and 220 yards around a turn at 20.0, the first man to do that in 20 seconds.
 He traveled to Japan for the 1967 Summer Universiade and won the 200 m gold medal.
 He repeated as AAU 200-meter champion in 1968 and made the Olympic team.
 At the 1968 Summer Olympics, Smith, aged 24, won the 200-meter sprint finals and a gold medal in 19.83 seconds, the first time the 20-second barrier was broken legally.
 His Black Power salute with John Carlos atop the medal podium to protest racism and injustice against African Americans in the United States was seen as politicizing the Olympic Games.